bjcull/bjcull.github.com/_posts/2017-05-30-enable-entity-framework-core-migrations-visual-studio-2017.md

         }
     }

-7. Enable Migrations using Package Manager Console or Dotnet CLI
+**7. Enable Migrations using Package Manager Console or Dotnet CLI**

 **Package Manager Console**
 If you'd prefer to stay inside Visual Studio, you can enable migrations from the package manager console.
 Just run the following command (remembering to set the default project to your data project):